Why utilities need to be back in public hands

 After 30 years of infrastructure privatisation in Australia, it’s time we put critical utilities (Energy, Water, Telecoms, Rail, et al) back in the hands of the public.
 While this may sound somewhat draconian and even semi-communist, right now it is the most capitalist move we could make, and our future depends on it.
 I spoke about it today on radio – you can listen here.

 An Infrastructure Reset – Show me a rich country, and I’ll show you rich infrastructure.
 It’s what modern economies are built on and always will be.
 We are currently moving through a 200 year shift which involves an entire reset of the physical world around us.
 In telecoms we are rapidly moving to optic fibre and 5G.
 Energy is shifting away from coal to renewables (primarily solar) and we need to build out an ‘energy internet’ to replace our ageing grid.
-All cars will be electric in 8 years time and we’ll require highly distributed charging facilities where ever a car parks.
+The majority of news cars sold will be electric in 8 years time and we’ll require highly distributed charging facilities where ever a car parks.
 Every economy in the world, that wants to compete globally, must now build out, connected, post industrial infrastructure.

 Natural Monopolies – There are certain things which are what economists call Natural Monopolies.
 These are industries where the most efficient way to serve a market is with a single operator or system.
 This is most often the case with large national based infrastructure.
 For example, it doesn’t make any sense economically to have 2 competing sets of national railways alongside each other, to have 2 sets or power lines, or wireless competitive 5g towers serving the same geography.
 This idea isn’t new, and goes way to back to Adam Smith and the Wealth of Nations.
 And while it would be dangerous to have infrastructure businesses that are privately owned not to having any competition, if they’re publicly owned, and regulated we can remove problems associated with monopoly operators.